A Green Card, known as a Permanent Resident Card, grants individuals the legal right to live and work permanently in the United States.

 In other cases, the Green Card is typically granted for 10 years, and the applicant must renew it before it expires.

-At Immigration Spurgin, we help U.S. citizens and lawful permanent residents sponsor their family members for Green Cards.
+At Immigration Spurgin PLLC, we help U.S. citizens and lawful permanent residents sponsor their family members for Green Cards.
 The following family members may be eligible for a Green Card:

-At Immigration Spurgin, we understand how important it is for families to be reunited.
-Our experienced team, led by Stephen Spurgin, is committed to providing you with the expert guidance and personalized attention you need throughout the Green Card process.
+At Immigration Spurgin PLLC, we understand how important it is for families to be reunited.
+Our experienced team, led by Stephen Spurgin, is committed to providing you with the professional guidance and personalized attention you need throughout the Green Card process.

 Here’s why families choose us: